Most People Know that Strong Leaders Build Trust

 - Keep it Fair and Open

-Encourage dialogue and questions.
-Respect the opinions of your team and they will offer their ideas for improvement — often the difference between success and failure.
+Encourage open dialogue and honest questions.
+Respect the opinions of your team, and they will offer their ideas for improvement — often the difference between success and failure.
 When it comes to trust, the more transparency at work, the better.

 The Bottom Line